Economic materialism: Materialism and happiness

 A series of studies have observed a correlation between materialism and unhappiness.
 Studies in the United States have found that an increase in material wealth and goods in the country has had little to no effect on the well-being and happiness of its citizens.
 Tibor Scitovsky called this a "joyless economy" in which people endlessly pursue comforts to the detriments of pleasures.

 Using two measures of subjective well-being, one study found that materialism was negatively related to happiness, meaning that people who tended to be more materialistic were also less happy with themselves and their lives.
 When people derive a lot of pleasure from buying things and believe that acquiring material possessions are important life goals, they tend to have lower life satisfaction scores.
 Materialism also positively correlates with more serious psychological issues like depression, narcissism and paranoia.

 However, the relationship between materialism and happiness is more complex.
 The direction of the relationship can go both ways.
 Individual materialism can cause diminished well-being or lower levels of well-being can cause people to be more materialistic in an effort to get external gratification.

 In many East Asian cultures, the relationship between materialism, happiness, and well-being are associated with neutral or positive feelings.
 In China, materialism is often motivated by and through social relations, like families or villages, rather than an individualist pursuit of wealth.
-This suggests that materialism in interdependent, community-oriented cultures, like in China and Japan, may improve well-being and happiness rather harm them.
+This suggests that materialism in interdependent, community-oriented cultures, like in China and Japan, may improve well-being and happiness rather than harm them.
 However, even in independent cultures, people with social motives to acquire wealth may view materialism positively, indicating that the relationship between materialism and happiness is more complex than cultural differences.

 Instead, research shows that purchases made with the intention of acquiring life experiences, such as going on a family vacation, make people happier than purchases made to acquire material possessions such as an expensive car.
 Even just thinking about experiential purchases makes people happier than thinking about material ones.
 A survey conducted by researchers at the Binghamton University School of Management found differences between what is called “success materialism” and “happiness materialism.”
 People who see materialism as a source of success tend to be more motivated to work hard and drive to succeed in order to make their lives better as opposed to people who see materialism as a source of happiness.
 However neither mindset accounts for other factors, such as income or status, that can affect happiness.